-The 2019 CalVIP Request for Proposals (RFP) includes requirements that apply to non-governmental organizations that receive funds under this grant.
-All grantees are responsible for ensuring that any contracted third parties continually meet these requirements as a condition of receiving 2019 CalVIP funds.
+The California Violence Intervention and Prevention (CalVIP) Grant Program Request for Proposals (RFP) includes requirements that apply to non-governmental organizations that receive funds under this grant.
+All grantees are responsible for ensuring that any contracted third parties continually meet these requirements as a condition of receiving CalVIP funds.
 The RFP describes these requirements as follows:

-Any non-governmental organization that receives CalVIP grant funds (as either a direct grantee, subgrantee or subcontractor) must:
+Any non-governmental organization that receives CalVIP grant funds (as either subgrantee or subcontractor) must:

-- Have been duly organized, in existence, and in good standing at least six months before entering into a fiscal agreement with the BSCC or with the CalVIP grantee; - In either instance (applicant or subgrantee), non-governmental entities that have recently reorganized or have merged with other qualified non-governmental entities that were in existence prior to the six-month date are also eligible, provided all necessary agreements have been executed and filed with the California Secretary of State prior to the start date of the grant agreement or subcontractor; - Be registered with the California Secretary of State's Office, if applicable; - Have a valid business license, Employer Identification Number (EIN), or Taxpayer ID (if sole proprietorship); - Have any other state or local licenses or certifications necessary to provide the services requested (e.g., facility licensing by the Department of Health Care Services), if applicable; and - Have a physical address.
+- Have been duly organized, in existence, and in good standing for at least six (6) months prior to the effective date of its fiscal agreement with the BSCC or with the CalVIP grantee; - Non-governmental entities that have recently reorganized or have merged with other qualified non-governmental entities that were in existence prior to the sixmonth date are also eligible, provided all necessary agreements have been executed and filed with the California Secretary of State prior to the start date of the grant agreement with the BSCC or the start date of the grantee-subcontractor fiscal agreement; - Be a nonprofit and recognized by the Internal Revenue Service as a 501(c)(3) organization; - Employ persons or volunteers that have a minimum of three (3) years of combined experience in implementing violence reduction strategies and have implemented these strategies within the past five (5) years; - Be registered with the California Secretary of State's Office; - Have an Employer Identification Number (EIN); - Have a valid business license, if applicable; - Have any other state or local licenses or certifications necessary to provide the services requested (e.g., facility licensing by the Department of Health Care Services), if applicable; and - Have a physical address in the State of California.
+(An agent for service of process with a California address is insufficient.)